-All researchers in the field are invited to contribute to this compendium new chapters.
+All researchers in the field are invited to contribute to this compendium.
 For this purpose please contact the editor.
-All comments and suggestions to improve this compendiums are also highly welcome at the same address.
+All comments and suggestions to improve this compendiums are also highly welcome at the same address (albrecht.bertram@ovgu.de).

 The compendium is organized as follows.